Integral Artin motives II: Perverse motives and Artin Vanishing Theorem: Introduction

-When $R$ is not a number field, the situation is different.
-First, we have a positive result for schemes of dimension $2$ or less which may be seen as the main result of this text.
-The proof of this theorem involves computations around the Artin truncation functor.
+When $R=\Z$, the situation is very different.
+First, we have a positive result for schemes of dimension $2$ or less.

-\begin{theorem*}(\Cref{AM.main theorem,t-ex of l-adic real} and \Cref{Affine Lefschetz}) Let $S$ be an excellent scheme of dimension $2$ or less, let $R$ be a localization of the ring of integers of a number field $K$.
-Then, \begin{enumerate} \item The perverse homotopy t-structure induces a t-structure on $\DM^A_{\et,c}(S,R)$. \item Let $v$ be a non-archimedian valuation on $K$ and let $\ell$ be the prime number such that $v$ extends the $\ell$-adic valuation.
-Then, the reduced $v$-adic realization functor of \Cref{reduced l-adic real} is t-exact when the left hand side is endowed with the perverse homotopy t-structure and the right hand side is endowed with the perverse t-structure. \item Let $f\colon T\rar S$ be a quasi-finite and affine morphism of schemes.
-Then, the functor is perverse homotopy t-exact. \end{enumerate} \end{theorem*}
+\begin{introthm} (\Cref{AM.main theorem} and \Cref{Affine Lefschetz}) Let $S$ be an excellent scheme of dimension $2$ or less endowed with a dimension function, let $R$ be a localization of $\Z$.
+Then, the perverse homotopy t-structure induces a t-structure on $\DM^A_{\et,c}(S,R)$.

-However, unlike in the case of Artin motives with coefficients in a number field, we have a negative result for higher dimensional schemes.
+Furthermore, if $f\colon T\rar S$ is a quasi-finite and affine morphism of schemes.
+Then, the functor is perverse homotopy t-exact. \end{introthm} However, unlike the case of rational Artin motives, we have a negative result for higher dimensional schemes.
 If $k$ is a field, the perverse homotopy t-structure of the stable $\infty$-category $\mc{DM}^A_{\et}(\mb{A}^4_k,\Z)$ does not induce a t-structure on the subcategory $\mc{DM}^A_{\et,c}(\mb{A}^4_k,\Z)$ (see \Cref{exemple dim 4}).
 The case of $3$-dimensional schemes remains open.